-and submit to the school office 2 days prior to when the bus pass is needed for the request to be considered.
+Parents requesting bus passes will need to email the request to office@mercy.vic.edu.au 2 days prior to when the bus pass is needed for the request to be considered.

 Bus passes on the state coordinated bus runs are issued under their policies and guidelines.
 For some of the bus runs this means, no bus passes can be issued.